gSchool/ada-2-ruby-on-rails/intro-to-rails-3/model-testing.md

 ## Learning Goals

-By the end of this lesson, students should be able to...
+By the end of this lesson, we will be able to...

 - Write unit tests for Rails Models
 - Understand how model tests are typically organized